 Musical Instrument Making Department was established in 1989.
-Our department’s aims are to construct and improve the musical instruments which are a part of Turkish traditional handcrafts and culture, in a scientific environment and to transfer them to next generations using the right methods and principles in a real sense of art.
+The department’s aims are to construct and improve the musical instruments which are a part of Turkish traditional handcrafts and Turkish culture in a scientific environment and to transfer it to next generations using the right methods and principles in a real sense of art.

 The instrument making is an important branch of art that has become a tradition with major schools.
 In our country the art of instrument making has a relatively recent history.
 The aim of the department is to make the art of instrument making gain its place next to the world schools by providing a scholarly view to this branch of art.

-There are two main programs in the department as Bowed Stringed Instruments and Plucked Stringed Instruments.
-There is a curriculum of four years in the department where 12 students are accepted each year.
+There are two main programmes in the department as Bowed Stringed Instruments and Plucked Stringed Instruments.
+There is a curricula of four years in the department where 12 students are accepted each year.

 The students who successfully accomplish the four year-education are titled as Musical Instrument Maker (Luthier).
 The instrument making department which has a recent history in our country hasn’t been able to create its own background when academic staff is considered.
 So, we are training new research assistants in order to perform scientific projects.
 In their scholarly pursuits, these assistants are led to different disciplines Leather Engineering, Material Engineering, Mathematics, Physic-Acoustics, Wood Engineering, Machine Engineering and Turkish Art, some of which are directly related to instrument making and some not.